Skip to main content

 Calendar OAuth And Connections

 Google Calendar OAuth is Web-owned even when the user starts from the standalone Calendar app.
 The /api/v1/calendar/auth route in apps/web must build its Google callback URL from a browser-safe Web origin and ignore wildcard listener addresses such as 0.0.0.0 or ::.
 If no safe configured Web origin is available, the fallback origin is https://tuturuuu.com.
 After Google returns to the callback, the flow always sends the user to the central Web Calendar page at https://tuturuuu.com/{wsId}/calendar?provider=google&connected=true.
 Valid local development callback URLs such as http://localhost:7803/api/v1/calendar/auth/callback may still be configured through GOOGLE_REDIRECT_URI, but wildcard listener URLs must never be emitted as Google redirect_uri values or browser redirects.
+Normal Google Calendar connect and reconnect URLs request access_type=offline and include_granted_scopes=true, but they must not force prompt=consent by default.
+Google may return a refresh token only during the first authorization, so the callback must preserve an existing stored refresh_token when a reconnect returns only a new access token.
+If neither the callback nor the existing token row has a refresh token, the flow must fail before saving an active Google connection because provider sync cannot refresh offline.
 Standalone apps/calendar also exposes the shared Calendar connections manager inside its settings dialog under Calendar -> Integrations.
 It should fetch the initial connection state through @tuturuuu/internal-api/calendar and render the shared Calendar connections UI inside CalendarSyncProvider rather than forking host-local connection controls.

 Provider Sync